 We also offer a 'No Win, No Fee' guarantee, ensuring that our clients do not have to pay any up-front or out-of-pocket costs unless we win their case and recover compensation for them.
 This means that you won't pay a dime unless we are successful.

 To schedule your free, no-obligation consultation and case evaluation, call the Newport Beach pedestrian accident lawyers of Bisnar Chase at (949) 203-3814.

 Have You Been Injured in a Pedestrian Accident?

 In a beach community that is busy year-round, being a pedestrian can also prove dangerous.
 Newport Beach sees its share of pedestrian accident injuries, and unfortunately, fatalities.
-From 2009 to 2014, Newport Beach had 186 pedestrian accidents, as reported by our Orange County car accident statistics report.
+From 2009 to 2014, Newport Beach had 186 pedestrian accidents, as shown in our Orange County car accident statistics report.

 - Police report: File a police report and obtain a copy for your own records.
 A police report helps pin down the time, date and circumstances of the collision.
-Sometimes, the responding or investigating officer might make a note of who appeared to be at fault.
+In some cases, the responding or investigating officer might make a note of who appeared to be at fault.
 For example, the officer might mention in the report that the motorist had failed to yield to the pedestrian who was in a crosswalk.
 Such reports could be extremely valuable during the claims process.

 Pedestrian Accident Injuries

 A car or trucking accident involving a pedestrian can cause major injuries.
 They can even result in wrongful death.
 The most common injury types include:

 In most pedestrian accidents, the bumper or hood of the vehicle will typically hit the pedestrian's legs and hips.
 This means that broken bones in those areas are quite common in pedestrian accidents.
 Depending on the speed at which the striking vehicle is traveling, the pedestrian can be thrown from the point of impact.
 Head injuries and internal organ damage are common in such cases.